-On April 22, 1913, a "Century Chest" was buried in the basement of the First English Lutheran Church (now the First Lutheran Church of Oklahoma City) at 1300 North Robinson.
-The ceremony was witnessed by a capacity crowd including Governor Lee Cruce and other notable Oklahoma residents.
+On April 22, 1913, a Century Chest was buried in the basement of the First English Lutheran Church (now the First Lutheran Church of Oklahoma City) at 1300 North Robinson.
+The ceremony was witnessed by a capacity crowd including Governor Lee Cruce and other residents.

 Through a century of dutiful vigilance, the congregation of the First Lutheran Church guarded the Century Chest.
 On April 22, 2013, the items from the chest were unveiled in a public ceremony.
 The church has partnered with the Oklahoma Historical Society to preserve the artifacts from the chest for future generations.

 Chad Williams, director of the Oklahoma Historical Society Research Division, talks about